Market innovation a path to economic equity in farming, Vilsack tells ag conference - NewsBreak

 “We want that value system to be alive and well and flourishing in this country, especially now at a time of division,” Vilsack said.
 “This isn’t just about farmers and ranchers.
 It’s not just about jobs.
 It’s about the essence of this country.”

-The post Market innovation a path to economic equity in farming, Vilsack tells ag conference appeared first on Arkansas Advocate .
+The post Market innovation a path to economic equity in farming, Vilsack tells ag conference appeared first on Wisconsin Examiner .

 Comments / 0